 Release No. 34-15230 of the staff of the SEC requires disclosure and discussion of the effects of any action, including the proposed Charter amendment authorizing the Reverse Stock Split, that may be used as an anti-takeover mechanism.
 Because the proposed Charter amendment provides that the number of authorized shares of (i) Class A common stock remains at 1,000,000,000 and (ii) Class B common stock remains at 269,000,000, the amendment that is filed with the Secretary of State of the State of Delaware, if any such amendment is filed, will result in a relative increase in the number of authorized but unissued shares of our Class A common stock and Class B common stock in relation to the number of outstanding shares of our Class A common stock and Class B common stock, respectively, after the Reverse Stock Split and could, under certain circumstances, have an anti-takeover effect, although this is not the purpose or intent of the board of directors.
-The primary purpose of the proposed Reverse Stock Split is to provide the board of directors with a mechanism to lower the number of shares outstanding and to raise the per share trading price of our Class A common stock.
-However, a relative increase in the number of our authorized shares of Class A common stock and Class B common stock could enable the board of directors to render more difficult or discourage an attempt by a party attempting to obtain control of the Company by tender offer or other means.
+The primary purpose of the proposed Reverse Stock Split is to provide the board of directors with a mechanism to lower the number of shares outstanding and to raise the per share trading price of our Class A common stock could enable the board of directors to render more difficult or discourage an attempt by a party attempting to obtain control of the Company by tender offer or other means.
 The issuance of Class A common stock in a public or private sale, merger or similar transaction would increase the number of outstanding shares of Class A common stock entitled to vote, increase the number of votes required to approve a change of control of the Company and dilute the interest of a party attempting to obtain control of the Company.
 Any such issuance could deprive stockholders of benefits that could result from an attempt to obtain control of the Company, such as the realization of a premium over market price that such an attempt could cause.
 Moreover, the issuance of Class A common stock to persons friendly to the board of directors could make it more difficult to remove incumbent officers and directors from office even if such change were favorable to stockholders generally.
 The Company has no present intent to use the relative increase in the number of authorized shares of Class A common stock and Class B common stock for anti-takeover purposes, and the proposed amendment to the Charter is not part of a plan by the board of directors to adopt any anti-takeover provisions.
-However, if the proposed amendment is approved by the stockholders, then a greater number of shares of our Class A common stock and Class B common stock would be available for such purpose than currently is available.
-The Company is not aware of any pending or threatened efforts to obtain control of the Company, and the board of directors has no present intent to authorize the issuance of additional shares of Class A common stock or Class B common stock to discourage such efforts if they were to arise.
+However, if the proposed amendment is approved by the stockholders, then a greater number of shares of our Class A common stock and Class B common stock and class B control of the Company, and the board of directors has no present intent to authorize the issuance of additional shares of Class A common stock or Class B common stock to discourage such efforts if they were to arise.